 This travel advice covers Israel and the Occupied Palestinian Territories

 You don’t need a visa to enter Israel as a tourist.
 On entry, visitors are granted leave to enter for a period of up to 3 months.
-In the past the Israeli immigration authorities stamped passports and on request agreed to stamp landing cards instead.
-Since January 2013 a pilot scheme has been introduced whereby visitors are given an entry card instead of an entry stamp in their passport.
+Visitors entering via Ben Gurion airport are given an entry card instead of an entry stamp in their passport.
 While this practice is in place at other ports of entry, there have been instances where passports have been stamped for entry purposes.
-You should keep this card with your passport until you leave.
+You should keep your entry card with your passport until you leave.
 This is evidence of your legal entry into Israel and may be required, particularly at any crossing points into the Occupied Palestinian Territories.
 If you’re refused entry into Israel, your passport may be stamped with an entry stamp and two red lines drawn across it to indicate the refusal.

 It is for the Israeli authorities to determine the right of entry into Israel, if you have any particular concerns about visas or entry into Israel, you should contact the Israeli Embassy in London.
 If you work in Israel without the proper authority, you can be detained and then deported, a process which could take several months.
 Consular staff will not be able to help you enter Israel or the Occupied Palestinian Territories.
 They are unable get involved in another country’s immigration policy or procedures.